 Physical Fitness For Physical Health Benefits

 The most obvious answer here is that you will get into better shape with regular effort.
-It may take the time to see the change, but small steps lead to the pound after pound of fat lost.
-With time you can reach your goal of your ideal weight.
+It may take the time to see the change, but small steps lead to the pound after pound of fat loss.
+With time you can reach the goal of your ideal weight.

 We see this both regarding your medically defined ideal weight and the person you want to see in the mirror.
 There is also a great chance that this new look will involve greater muscle mass and body definition.
 Perhaps you can regain a physique lost to the years of apathy and poor effort.